Interbotix/interbotix_ros_toolboxes/interbotix_rpi_toolbox/README.md

     pibot ALL=(ALL) NOPASSWD:ALL

 #### Fix Bluetooth Issue
-For whatever reason, the Bluetooth module on the Pi 4 is unhelpfully disabled.
-To get it enabled, open a terminal and type the following...
+For whatever reason, the Bluetooth module on the Pi 4 is by default disabled.
+To enable on Ubuntu 20.04, just type `sudo apt install pi-bluetooth` in a terminal.
+For Ubuntu 18.04, it's a bit more complicated.
+Just open a terminal and type the following...

     # The repo below contains the pi-bluetooth package that's necessary to enable Bluetooth on the Pi
     $ sudo add-apt-repository ppa:ubuntu-pi-flavour-makers/ppa